kormax/aliro/README.md

 ## Protocol and cryptography

-Thanks to the Matter GitHub repository and IOS 17.5 runtime headers, we know that the following cryptographic data will be used with the protocol:
+Thanks to the Matter GitHub repository and iOS 17.5 runtime headers, we know that the following cryptographic data will be used with the protocol:

 * Reader configuration request:
   ```general